lindabarba/WDI-LB-Work/Week10/d1/01-intro-to-spas-and-react.md

 Okay, so we know by now that SPAs don't load new HTML pages as different features are accessed via client-side routing.

 I'll give you a minute to think about how a SPA library/framework might update the browser window when the client route changes.
-I'll then ask you **to share your thoughts**.
+I'll then ask you **to share your thoughts - components manipulate the DOM**.

 ## Intro to React